hlascelles/figjam/README.md

   * Figjam expects YAML containing key/value pairs.
   * Dotenv convention is a collection of `KEY=VALUE` pairs.

-If you prefer your default configuration in one place where you can scan one file to see differences then you may prefer `figjam`.
+If you prefer your default configuration in one place, where you can scan one file to see differences between environments, then you may prefer `figjam` over `dotenv`.

 ## Is application.yml like [secrets.yml](https://github.com/rails/rails/blob/v4.1.0/railties/lib/rails/generators/rails/app/templates/config/secrets.yml)?

 No. Do not put secrets in `figjam` `application.yml` files!
-They are supposed to be committed to source control.
+That file supposed to be committed to source control, and should never contain secrets.

 ### Spring Configuration